DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant: Discussion

 \subsection{Generalizability}

+Our system's analysis framework is designed to be generalizable across different hardware, regions, and domains.

-Our system could be applied to various scenarios in health and beyond by applying a similar analysis framework.
-While developed with Aria Glasses, our system can integrate with other eyewear for ingestive episode detection and supports non-wearable alternatives, allowing users to upload meal photos for analysis when wearables are unavailable or impractical.
-It can also be customized for regional diets by incorporating localized nutritional data, making it adaptable to diverse culinary preferences.
-Beyond dietary monitoring, the system can integrate fitness tracker data for physical activity analysis, assist with student tasks in education, and facilitate patient rehabilitation, where automated tracking and domain-specific analysis are essential.
+While developed with Aria Glasses, our system can integrate with other eyewear equipped with similar sensors (e.g., IMU or cameras) for ingestive episode detection and supports non-wearable alternatives, allowing users to upload meal photos for analysis when wearables are unavailable or impractical.

+While developed with Aria Glasses, our system supports integration with other eyewear equipped with similar sensors (e.g., IMU or cameras) for ingestive episode detection.
+Furthermore, to enhance accessibility, it supports non-wearable alternatives, allowing users to upload meal photos from any camera-enabled device for analysis when wearables are unavailable or impractical.

+As our studies were conducted in Hong Kong, applying the current model directly to other regional diets might yield variable performance.
+However, the system's overall pipeline is designed for modular adaptability.
+To extend \shortname to other culinary contexts, users can update the knowledge base by replacing the nutritional database with a more region-specific source, narrow the retrieval scope by ingesting relevant local dietary guidelines into the RAG vector store, and adjust the system prompt to make it more specific (such as adding `cuisine type').
+This modularity ensures the system can be swiftly swapped to cater to diverse global dietary standards.

+Beyond dietary monitoring, the system's framework has the potential to be extended to other health and wellness domains.
+With further development, such as developing APIs for data ingestion or updating the knowledge base, it could integrate fitness tracker data for physical activity analysis, assist with student tasks in education, or facilitate patient rehabilitation, where automated tracking and domain-specific analysis are essential.